Music x Innovation x Technology B.Mus

 • rhythmic sound art

-Applicants are asked to submit a certified copy of their high school diploma as well as a curriculum vitae from a music school, if applicable.
+Applicants are asked to submit a certified copy of a diploma from secondary school as well as a study history summary from a music school if applicable.
 Scan originals of diplomas and attach them to the application.
-Get a certified copy of the diplomas with a stamp from the relevant school, scan and attach to the application.
-Get a certified copy of your previous music studies if applicable (copy of the most recent level exam that has been completed) with a stamp from the relevant school, scan and attach to the application.
+Get certified copies of diplomas with stamps from the relevant school, scan and attach to the application.
+Get a certified copy of the previous music education if applicable (copy of the latest a pass exam that has been passed) with a stamp from the relevant school, scan and attach to the application.

 • 3.
 Links

-The application must be accompanied by links to a video recording, either with two original songs/works that illustrate their personal approach to music, or free improvisation (note: the applicant must be visible in the recording at all times and the recording must not be edited anywhere).
+The application must be accompanied by links to video recording, either with two original songs/works that illustrate their personal approach to music, or free improvisation (note that the applicant must be visible on the recording at all times and the recording must not be edited anywhere).

 Admission process